-- When a scrum is legally wheeled through 90 degrees, this no longer results in a turnover.
-The scrum is reset with the same team feeding the ball, regardless of who had possession at the time the scrum went through the 90 degrees. - Advantage may now be played (if it is safe to do so) when a scrum collapses, or when a player stands up in a scrum and their feet are on the ground.
+When a scrum is legally wheeled through 90 degrees, this no longer results in a turnover.
+The scrum is reset with the same team feeding the ball, regardless of who had possession at the time the scrum went through the 90 degrees.

+- Advantage may now be played (if it is safe to do so) when a scrum collapses, or when a player stands up in a scrum and their feet are on the ground.
 Advantage still cannot be played if a player in the scrum is forced upwards and has no support on the ground.
 Safety should always be the priority when a scrum collapses. - When a team has the ball at the #8's feet but the scrum is not moving forward, the referee will call "Use it!"
-The team must use the ball immediately (turnover scrum). - The scrum-half of the team that doesn't win the ball in the scrum may not move into the space between the flanker and No. 8 when following the ball through the scrum (PK).
-This was previously an Australian U19 Law Variation, now it applies worldwide. - A team must be ready for the referee to call "crouch" within 30 seconds from the time the referee makes the mark for the scrum (FK).
+The team must use the ball immediately (turnover scrum). - The scrum-half of the team that doesn't win the ball in the scrum may not move into the space between the flanker and No. 8 when following the ball through the scrum (PK). - A team must be ready for the referee to call "crouch" within 30 seconds from the time the referee makes the mark for the scrum (FK). - Uncontested scrums as a result of a sending off, temporary suspension or injury must be played with eight players per side.
+(Applies in U13s and older.
+This would not apply if uncontested scrums are caused by a team starting a match short of a trained front row.
+Competition rules would apply.) - The Number 8 can reach into the scrum and pick up the ball from under the feet of the second-rows.